 The Career Center is located on campus in Room 12 and is managed by Ms Jennifer Putnam, Career Technician.
 The Center works closely with the Counseling department to assist students chart a course for their post high school education and/or career.
-This includes Community College selection, application, financial aid, and assistance with the process.
+This includes Community College selection, application, financial aid, and help with the process.
 HOURS: 10:00AM – 1:45PM Monday – Thursday.

 - Career testing and College information